-FLETCHER, N.C. — The annual North Carolina Mountain State Fair runs from Fri., Sept.
-8 through Sun., Sept.
-17 at the Western North Carolina Agricultural Center.
+FLETCHER, N.C. — The annual North Carolina Mountain State Fair, now in its 25th year, runs from Fri., Sept.
+7 through Sun., Sept.
+16 at the Western North Carolina Agricultural Center.
 The Mountain State Fair celebrates the heritage of the Blue Ridge Mountains, including agriculture, music, crafts, art, food, entertainment, display of livestock, and competitions.

 (Advertisement.
 Continue reading below.)

 The entertainment lineup includes music, acrobatics, magic shows, and animal acts just to name a few.